MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-bot-designer.md

    > [!div class="mx-imgBorder"]
    > ![Deploy page](media/bot-designer-5.PNG)

-The Deploy page is where you deploy your completed virtual agent to a demo web site or your own custom web site.
+The Deploy page is where you deploy your completed virtual agent to a demo website or your own custom website.

-As part of the deployment to the test web page, you can specify a custom welcome message and any suggested conversation starters to help customers get started using your virtual agent.
+As part of the deployment to the demo website, you can specify a custom welcome message and any suggested conversation starters to help team members get started testing your virtual agent.

-If you choose to deploy your virtual agent to your own custom web site, you will be able to copy and share the Virtual Agent code, which needs to be added to your custom web site.
+If you choose to deploy your virtual agent to your own custom website, you will be able to copy and share the Virtual Agent code, which needs to be added to your custom website.

 For more information about using the Deploy page to deploy your virtual agent, see [Deploying your virtual agent](getting-started-deploy.md).